pySTEPS/pysteps.github.io/index.md

 source activate pysteps
 ```

-### B. Install *pysteps* from source
-To download the github repository containing the *pysteps* surce code use the following command:
+To install *pysteps* from its source, download the github repository containing the *pysteps* source code use the following command:
 ```
 git clone https://github.com/pySTEPS/pysteps
 ```